Sangamo Therapeutics (NASDAQ:SGMO) Sets New 12-Month Low at $8.79

-Sangamo Therapeutics, Inc. (NASDAQ:SGMO) shares reached a new 52-week low during trading on Friday .
+Sangamo Therapeutics, Inc. (NASDAQ:SGMO) hit a new 52-week low during mid-day trading on Friday .
 The company traded as low as $8.79 and last traded at $8.82, with a volume of 12948 shares trading hands.
 The stock had previously closed at $9.01.

-A number of equities analysts have issued reports on the company.
-HC Wainwright assumed coverage on Sangamo Therapeutics in a report on Thursday, August 26th.
-They set a “buy” rating and a $25.00 target price for the company.
-Zacks Investment Research downgraded shares of Sangamo Therapeutics from a “hold” rating to a “sell” rating in a research note on Saturday, July 31st.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, Sangamo Therapeutics currently has a consensus rating of “Hold” and an average target price of $20.80.
+A number of brokerages have issued reports on SGMO.
+HC Wainwright initiated coverage on shares of Sangamo Therapeutics in a report on Thursday, August 26th.
+They issued a “buy” rating and a $25.00 price target on the stock.
+Zacks Investment Research cut shares of Sangamo Therapeutics from a “hold” rating to a “sell” rating in a research report on Saturday, July 31st.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $20.80.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-BlackRock Inc. increased its holdings in shares of Sangamo Therapeutics by 2.3% during the first quarter.
-BlackRock Inc. now owns 9,788,014 shares of the biopharmaceutical company’s stock worth $122,644,000 after purchasing an additional 221,599 shares during the period.
-JPMorgan Chase & Co. increased its stake in Sangamo Therapeutics by 14.8% in the second quarter.
-JPMorgan Chase & Co. now owns 3,276,787 shares of the biopharmaceutical company’s stock valued at $39,223,000 after acquiring an additional 422,964 shares during the last quarter.
-Dimensional Fund Advisors LP increased its stake in Sangamo Therapeutics by 13.2% in the second quarter.
-Dimensional Fund Advisors LP now owns 3,006,478 shares of the biopharmaceutical company’s stock valued at $35,986,000 after acquiring an additional 351,101 shares during the last quarter.
-Geode Capital Management LLC increased its stake in Sangamo Therapeutics by 4.1% in the second quarter.
-Geode Capital Management LLC now owns 2,060,536 shares of the biopharmaceutical company’s stock valued at $24,664,000 after acquiring an additional 80,576 shares during the last quarter.
-Finally, Northern Trust Corp increased its stake in Sangamo Therapeutics by 10.6% in the second quarter.
-Northern Trust Corp now owns 1,491,442 shares of the biopharmaceutical company’s stock valued at $17,853,000 after acquiring an additional 143,240 shares during the last quarter.
-52.41% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Morgan Stanley lifted its stake in Sangamo Therapeutics by 24.7% in the second quarter.
+Morgan Stanley now owns 891,147 shares of the biopharmaceutical company’s stock worth $10,667,000 after acquiring an additional 176,775 shares during the last quarter.
+Wells Fargo & Company MN raised its holdings in Sangamo Therapeutics by 4.7% during the second quarter.
+Wells Fargo & Company MN now owns 690,197 shares of the biopharmaceutical company’s stock worth $8,261,000 after purchasing an additional 31,242 shares in the last quarter.
+Fort Sheridan Advisors LLC increased its holdings in shares of Sangamo Therapeutics by 2.3% in the 2nd quarter.
+Fort Sheridan Advisors LLC now owns 77,680 shares of the biopharmaceutical company’s stock valued at $930,000 after acquiring an additional 1,735 shares during the period.
+Invesco Ltd. increased its holdings in shares of Sangamo Therapeutics by 5.9% in the 2nd quarter.
+Invesco Ltd. now owns 801,873 shares of the biopharmaceutical company’s stock valued at $9,599,000 after acquiring an additional 44,410 shares during the period.
+Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of Sangamo Therapeutics by 108,530.3% in the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 35,848 shares of the biopharmaceutical company’s stock valued at $429,000 after acquiring an additional 35,815 shares during the period.
+52.41% of the stock is owned by institutional investors and hedge funds.

 Sangamo Therapeutics, Inc is a clinical stage biotechnology company, which engages in the research and development of zinc finger proteins.
 It focuses on three therapeutic areas: inherited metabolic diseases, central nervous system, and diseases and immunology, which comprises inflammatory and autoimmune diseases.